AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Implement the `MonadFail` proposal ([\#10751](https://gitlab.haskell.org//ghc/ghc/issues/10751))

-- Support for [Overloaded Record Fields](overloaded-record-fields), allowing multiple uses of the same field name and a form of type-directed name resolution.
+- Support for [OverloadedLabels](records/overloaded-record-fields/overloaded-labels), allowing a form of type-directed name resolution ([ Phab:D1331](https://phabricator.haskell.org/D1331))

 - A huge improvement to pattern matching (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
 For more details, see [ their paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf).